magentabusiness/magentabusiness.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 ## Introduction

-The goal of this tutorial is to demonstrate the basic usage of the most popular ThingsBoard features.
+The goal of this tutorial is to demonstrate the basic usage of the most popular IoT Hub features.
 You will learn how to:

- - Connect devices to ThingsBoard;
+ - Connect devices to IoT Hub;
- - Push data from devices to ThingsBoard;
+ - Push data from devices to IoT Hub;
  - Build real-time end-user dashboards;
  - Define thresholds and trigger alarms;
  - Push notification about new alarms over email, SMS, or other systems.